SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 and may result in added Fatigue, the destruction of the Spellbook, injury, and even death.

+**Cantrips**

+Magic-Users, Clerics, and some Druids know 2 cantrips.
+Cantrips are spells that can be cast without gaining Fatigue if the caster makes a WIL save.
+If they fail, they have the choice of casting the spell and gaining Fatigue or not casting the spell.

+Note that these spells can also be found in Spellbooks and scrolls, but using them this way causes Fatigue or the scroll to be used up, just as they would with any spell.
+Players can replace a Cantrip they know by finding a Spellbook of the new cantrip, passing a WIL after 4 hours, and destroying the Spellbook.

 ## Relics

 **Relics** are items imbued with a magical spell or power.
 They do not